davidhu3141/davidhu3141.github.io/README.md

 ----

 - A '/' in CSS import path should be removed.
-- Generate renewable article list as JSON, with modification date and comparison.
+- Generate renewable list of article as JSON, with modification date and comparison.
 - Make CSS test easy.
-- *Restruct folders*
+- [Restruct folders]
-- Extract methods
+- [Extract methods]
+- use filecmp to compare file, and use replace to generate real replication.

 Architecture
 ------------

 ### Command Organization

-#### status
+#### -s --status

 status